ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: METHODOLOGY

 \subsection{Cross-domain similarity metric}

-To define a similarity metric between humans and robots, we propose to use the global rotation of body links over using local quaternions \cite{rt_animation_skeletonaware} or the relative XYZ position of the end effector \cite{rt_animation_dist_matrix}, as the global rotation can better preserve visual similarity, as it captures the complete 3D orientation and remains invariant to coordinate systems and articulation variations.
-Let $q_{h, j}$ and $q_{r, j}$ represent the global quaternions of the same semantic links (e.g., shoulder-to-elbow, elbow-to-wrist, etc.) of a human pose $\mathbf{x}_{h}$ and a robot pose $\mathbf{x}_{r}$.
-The distance between the two poses can be computed as shown in Equation \ref{eq:globaldisstancerotation}, where $<,>$ denotes the dot product between two vectors.
+To create a shared latent space in an unsupervised way, we initially define a similarity metric that captures the likeness of the poses between humans and robots.
+Contrary to prior works that use the local quaternions \cite{rt_animation_skeletonaware} or the relative XYZ position of the end effector \cite{rt_animation_dist_matrix}, we consider the global rotation of body limbs as the similarity metric that better preserves the skeleton visual appearance.
+By using global rotation, our model captures the complete 3D orientation and remains invariant to coordinate systems and articulation variations.
+Let $q_{h, j}$ and $q_{r, j}$ represent the global quaternions of the same limbs (e.g., shoulder-to-elbow, elbow-to-wrist, etc.) of a human pose $\mathbf{x}_{h}$ and a robot pose $\mathbf{x}_{r}$.
+As a human pose is represented as limb quaternions, it is straightforward to obtain $q_{h, j}$ from $\mathbf{x}_{h}$.
+To get limb quaternions of a robot, we utilize forward kinematics to map robot joints $\mathbf{x}_{r}$ to its limb quaternions $q_{r, j}$.
+Then, the distance between the two poses can be computed as shown in Equation \ref{eq:globaldisstancerotation}, where $<,>$ denotes the dot product between two vectors.

-$D_{GR}$ is employed to measure the similarity between two poses used for contrastive learning in Section \ref{Human-to-Robot-shared-representation}.
+$S_{GR}$ is employed to measure the similarity between two poses used for contrastive learning in Section \ref{Human-to-Robot-shared-representation}.